 Children ages 12-17, who have well-controlled asthma, are wanted in a clinical trial to study the effectiveness of mobile devices in an effort to determine the lowest dosage of medication needed to maintain control.

 View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

-An asthma action plan (or management plan) is a written plan that you develop with your child's doctor to help control your child's asthma.
+An asthma action plan (or management plan) is a written plan that you create with your child's doctor to help control your child's asthma.

-Although they can be organized in a number of ways, many action plans use the "zone system," which is based on the red, yellow, and green colors of a traffic light.
-This is the same color system used on peak flow meters.
-Action plans use symptoms, peak flow readings, or both to help you determine the zone your child is in:
+Many action plans use a color-coded system to help parents understand how to care for their child's asthma.
+The "zone system," which is commonly used, is based on the red, yellow, and green colors of a traffic light.
+Action plans use symptoms, peak flow readings, or both to help you see what "zone" your child is in:

 Reviewed by: Elana Pearl Ben-Joseph, MD

 Date reviewed: September 20, 2017